Ajanta Caves: Foreigners in the paintings of Ajanta

 Cave 1 has several frescos with characters with foreigners' faces or dresses.
 Similar depictions are found in the paintings of Cave 17.
 Such murals, states Pia Brancaccio, suggest a prosperous and multicultural society in 5th-century India active in international trade.
 These also suggest that this trade was economically important enough to the Deccan region that the artists chose to include it with precision.

 Additional evidence of international trade includes the use of the blue lapis lazuli pigment to depict foreigners in the Ajanta paintings, which must have been imported from Afghanistan or Iran.
-It also suggests, states Branacaccio, that the Buddhist monastic world was closely connected with trading guilds and the court culture in this period.
+It also suggests, states Brancaccio, that the Buddhist monastic world was closely connected with trading guilds and the court culture in this period.
 A small number of scenes show foreigners drinking wine in Caves 1 and 2.
 Some show foreign Near East kings with wine and their retinue which presumably add to the "general regal emphasis" of the cave.
 According to Brancaccio, the Ajanta paintings show a variety of colorful, delicate textiles and women making cotton.
 Textile probably was one of the major exports to foreign lands, along with gems.
 These were exported first through the Red Sea, and later through the Persian Gulf, thereby bringing a period of economic and cultural exchange between the Indians, the Sasanian Empire and the Persian merchants before Islam was founded in the Arabian peninsula.

 While scholars generally agree that these murals confirm trade and cultural connections between India and Sassanian west, their specific significance and interpretation varies.
 Brancaccio, for example, suggests that the ship and jars in them probably reflect foreign ships carrying wine imported to India.
 In contrast, Schlinghoff interprets the jars to be holding water, and ships shown as Indian ships used in international trade.

 Similar depictions are found in the paintings of Cave 17, but this time in direct relation to the worship of the Buddha.
 In Cave 17, a painting of the Buddha descending from the Trayastrimsa Heaven shows he being attended by many foreigners.
 Many foreigners in this painting are thus shown as listeners to the Buddhist Dharma.
 The ethnic diversity is depicted in the painting in the clothes (kaftans, Sasanian helmets, round caps), hairdos and skin colors.
 In the Visvantara Jataka of Cave 17, according to Brancaccio, the scene probably shows a servant from Central Asia holding a foreign metal ewer, while a dark-complexioned servant holds a cup to an amorous couple.
 In another painting in Cave 17, relating to the conversion of Nanda, a man possibly from northeast Africa appears as a servant.
 These representations show, states Brancaccio, that the artists were familiar with people of Sogdia, Central Asia, Persia and possibly East Africa.
 Another hypothesis is offered by Upadhya, who states that the artists who built Ajanta caves "very probably included foreigners".